 “I’m looking forward to learning from this experience and hopefully putting it all behind me,” he said.

-Talia is almost certain to be given a strike under the league’s illicit drugs policy.
+The AFL confirmed Talia had been given a strike under the league’s illicit drugs policy.

 A player is issued a suspended $5000 fine and must attend counselling and education programs after his first strike.